The dignity, rights, safety and well-being of participants must be the primary consideration in any study.

 The University is committed to ensuring that its research activities involving human participants are conducted in a way which respects the dignity, rights, and welfare of participants, and which minimises risk to participants, researchers, third parties, and to the University itself.
 A Criminal Records Bureau (CRB) check may also be required, if you come into contact with children or vulnerable adults as part of the research.
-View the DBS Disclosure Service.
+View the Disclosure and Barring Service (DBS) website.

 Any study involving human participants whether these are recruited via the NHS, through an NHS resource or from elsewhere, or where the study involves NHS staff or facilities, must be ethically approved by an appropriate research ethics committee.
 If there is doubt about whether a project requires ethical approval please contact the Research Governance Team in R&IS.

 Researchers have a responsibility to protect participants from any harm arising from research.
 Harm to participants may arise from undue stress through participation, loss of self esteem, psychological injury as well as physical harm.
 As a general rule, people participating in a study must not be exposed to risks that are greater than or additional to those they encounter in their normal lifestyles.

 If it is expected that harm, unusual discomfort or other negative consequences might occur in the prospective participant’s future life as a result of participating, the lead researcher must, prior to the person’s participation, obtain: